UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week08/lecture08.md

 notes:
 one, potentially super annoying thing is that Starboard does not auto-save your work -- make sure you click that save button frequently!!

+also also, if you didn't sign up for an account yet, and you do that like, NOW we won't ding you for being late on the assignment ;)

+For the jekyll part -- **take the temperature of the class**